Product Catalog

 Families group your articles into logical categories (e.g. "Telephony", "Internet", "Hardware", "Labour").
 Subfamilies provide a second level of organisation within each family.

-To configure families, navigate to Configuration → Articles: families.
+To configure families, navigate to Configuration → Catalog → Families.

 Tip: Consult your accountant about how to structure families and subfamilies.
 They often map directly to your chart of accounts, so getting this right early saves effort at accounting export time.